winniethebear424/elasticsearch_rabbitmq_redis-cache/README.md

 # elasticsearch_rabbitmq_redis-cache

 ### Techniques used:
-Docker, elasticsearch for index/doc management, rabbitmq for Queue and Streams, redis database for cache management
+Docker, elasticsearch for index/doc management, rabbitmq for Queue and Streams, redis database for cache management and key-value store

 Google Oauth2.0 for HTTPs Security Authentication Postman for Crud Method Testing, Queue/Parent-child for big-data indexing